SAPTeamDEV/Zily/README.md

 # Zily
-Zily is an open source protocol for inter-process communications
+Zily is an open source protocol for interprocess communications